christian-schlichtherle/neuron-di/README.md

 + If a dependency provider method in a non-public subclass or sub-interface overrides or implements a method in a public superclass or super-interface, then the public superclass or super-interface is used.

-## Documentation
+## More Documentation

-For documentation, please consult the following resources:
+For more documentation, please consult the following resources:

 - [Neuron DI Examples for Java]
 - [Documentation Wiki][Wiki]